PoCInnovation/Workshops/software/3.Prisma/README.md

 Create the `addUser` function:
 - It takes in parameters `name` and `email`, the name and email of the user that will be created
 - It adds the user to the database
-- It returns the created user
+- It returns the created userQuery

 Create the `addPost` function:
 - It takes in parameters `title` and `content`, the title and content of the post, as well as `authorId`, the id of the user who will be the author of the post.